 The partners discerned that while there was a lot of work happening to prepare the current and future workforce, there had been little coordination or collaboration in this work.
 And, they determined that, in order to better understand how the many players in the workforce development ecosystem can further align and work together to support employer needs, there must first be an understanding of who these players are, what they do, where and for whom.
 This inventory and mapping had not ever been done for the metro Atlanta region, and was agreed upon as a prerequisite for developing and strengthening relationships for working more effectively together.

 Despite not having funding or an authoritative mandate, the small group of partners decided to start convening a larger group of influential leaders in the Atlanta region to work together in addressing this dilemma.
 In talking with external experts, they became acutely aware of the need to engage the right people on the ground floor of these efforts.
 Therefore, each partner focused significant attention toward reaching out personally to leaders across public, nonprofit, and philanthropic sectors.
-Informally and initially convened by the Atlanta Fed, the larger group started meeting during the fall of 2013.
+Core partners – the Federal Reserve Bank of Atlanta, Atlanta CareerRise, Metro Atlanta Chamber, the State Workforce Development Board and Governor’s Office of Workforce Development, and the Community Foundation for Greater Atlanta – recruited a larger group that started meeting during the fall of 2013.
+Initial funding was secured through Atlanta CareerRise from several sources including the Community Foundation for Greater Atlanta and Arthur M. Blank Family Foundation.
 The group elected to embark in a pilot project together that would help foster a greater understanding about the Atlanta region’s workforce development ecosystem.

 THE PILOT PROJECT